yuenshui/loopback4/packages/authentication/docs/authentication-strategy.md

 ### Auth strategy class

-There are two options of defining the strategy interface.
+There are two flavors of defining the strategy interface.
 One is having only one function `authenticate` which takes in the action type and handles login and verify accordingly.
 The other one is having two functions `login` and `verify`.

-After having the sync up meeting with Raymond we agreed on option1, while when writing the pseudo code for strategies + services, we feel the word `authenticate` is very misleading and switched back to having two separate functions to distinguish between the login and verify flow.
+After having the sync up meeting with Raymond we agreed on flavor #1.
+While when we were writing the pseudo code for strategies + services, we felt the word `authenticate` is very misleading and switched back to having two separate functions to distinguish between the login and verify flow.

-I haven't got enough time to summarize the pros/cons of each option.
-Will do it later on and discussion/feedback are welcomed.
-This PR uses option2, but we can change that back if necessary.
+A summary of the pros/cons of each flavor will be provided later.
+Discussion/feedback are welcomed.
+Currently this PR uses flavor #2.

-- options1
+- flavor 1

 ```ts